expectedparrot/edsl/docs/questions.rst

 Each question type inherits from the `Question` class and implements its own methods for validating answers and responses from language models.

 Every question type requires a question name and question text.
-The `question_name` is a unique identifier for the question with no spaces or special characters (e.g., "favorite_primary_color" but not "favorite primary color").
+The `question_name` is a unique Pythonic identifier for a question (e.g., "favorite_color" but not "favorite color").
-The `question_text` is the text of the question itself written as a string (e.g., "What is your favorite primary color?").
+The `question_text` is the text of the question itself written as a string (e.g., "What is your favorite color?").

-Some question types require additional fields, such as a `question_options` list of strings for multiple choice questions or list of integers for linear scale questions.
+Question types other than free text require certain additional fields.
+For example, multiple choice, checkbox, linear scale, rank, top k and budget questions all require a `question_options` list of available answer options.
+See examples of each type below for details on formatting.

 Constructing a question
 -----------------------
 Select and import a question type based on the desired output.
-For example, to create a multiple choice question:
+For example, to return a single option selected from a given list we can create a multiple choice question:

 .. code-block:: python